textileio/ipfs-camp-2019/workshop/markdown.md

 ![](https://docs.textile.io/images/wallet.png)

 note:
 - Textile uses a hierarchical deterministic (HD) wallet to derive account keys from a set of unique words, called a mnemonic phrase.
 - Every account seed "inside" the wallet can be derived from this mnemonic phrase.
 Meaning that the wallet effectively *is* the mnemonic phrase.
 Any given wallet may create an arbitrary number of accounts.
 For example, a single wallet can be used to provision multiple Textile Photos "accounts", each with a completely different persona.
 This provides a powerful partitioning framework.
 - Textile account seeds (private keys) always start with an "S" for "secret" and account addresses (public keys) always start with a "P" for "public".
 - The actual implementation is a BIP32 Hierarchical Deterministic Wallet based on Stellar's implementation of SLIP-0010.
 - Account seeds and their public addresses are generated via the wallet pass-phrase.
 Textile uses ed25519 keys, which is public-key signature system with several attractive features like fast key generation, signing, and verification.
 These properties become important on less powerful devices like phones.
 - Account seeds are used to provision new Textile peers.
 For example, a mobile peer, a desktop peer (like we'll be doing today), etc. Individual peers are tied to a single IPFS instance.
-  - Peers that are backed by the same account are called account peers.
+- Peers that are backed by the same *account* are called account peers.
 Account peers will automatically stay in sync.
 They are able to instruct one another to create and delete threads.
 Additionally, they will continuously search the network for each other's encrypted thread snapshots (metadata and the latest update hash, usually stored by cafes).
 - Accounts can *also* have profiles, like any standard web 2.0 account.
-These profiles are self-sovereign, and can include an avatar, display name, and soon even external verified credentials.
+These profiles are self-sovereign, and can include an avatar, display name, and soon even externally verified credentials.

 ---